peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 ### ToDisplayString
     public java.lang.String ToDisplayString()
 Converts this named-address object to a text string intended for display to end users.
-The returned string is not intended to be parsed.
+The returned string is not intended to be parsed by computer programs.

 **Returns:**

-* The return value is not documented yet.
+* A text string of this named-address object, intended for display to end-users.

 ### getGroupAddresses
     public final java.util.List<NamedAddress> getGroupAddresses()